supercollider/supercollider/README_OS_X.md

 Using cmake with Xcode or QtCreator
 -----------------------------------

-If you want to use Xcode, you can use cmake to generate project files by adding the cmake flag -G followed by the generator name:

-`-GXcode`
+Xcode projects are generated by appending: `-G Xcode`.
+The build instructions above use the Xcode toolchain, which is well-tested and generally recommended if you're planning to debug or hack on SC.

-You might also want to make the expected SDK-Version and location explicit:
+You may also want to make the expected SDK-Version and location explicit, using:
 `-DCMAKE_OSX_SYSROOT=`

-Depending on your XCode version this will either be a subfolder of the `/Applications`- or the `/Developer`-folders.
-On Xcode 5 the path to SDK 10.8 is:

-`/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.8.sdk/`

-On Xcode 4.2 Snow Leopard the path to the SDK 10.6 is:

-`/Developer/SDKs/MacOSX10.6.sdk/`

-So to target 10.8 on a Mavericks system (10.9) using the SDK for 10.8, you would run:

-`cmake -GXcode -DCMAKE_OSX_DEPLOYMENT_TARGET=10.8 -DCMAKE_OSX_SYSROOT=/Applications/
-Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.8.sdk/ ..`

-Using cmake as generator for a Xcode project file is not done often within the sc developer-community, it is therefore not unlikely that you run into trouble when trying to do so, especially if you try it outside the master branch and on a source older than August 2013.

-With current prominence of Qt in SC the likelihood to build successfully in a graphical IDE is far higher if you use Qt Creator.
+This is often useful to point to an older SDK even with a newer Xcode installed.
+These are generally located in the `/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs` of an Xcode.app package.

+You can build without an IDE using `make`, by omitting the `-G Xcode` - in this case, your build command is `make` rather than `xcodebuild`

 Qt Creator has very good `cmake` integration and can build `cmake` projects without requiring a `cmake` generated project file.
-Give it a try...
+If you have Qt5 via homebrew installed, you can install Qt Creator by running `brew linkapps qt5`

 Remarks on different SC versions